 -

-Annotated screenshots and screen recordings for visual context
+Annotated screenshots and screen recordings with automatic device and session context

 -

-Bug and issue reporting tied to user sessions and device data
+Bug and issue reporting tied to user sessions, device data, and reproduction steps

 -